-Technology is always changing, and VR is a technology that has and will keep revolutionising the way we experience music.
-It is a digital wonder, one that is constantly moving forward.
+Technology is always changing, and Virtual Reality is a technology that has and will keep revolutionising the way we experience music.
 The Harris Study found that 78% of millennials would rather put money into experiences and events than spend money on an object.
 VR is therefore more relevant now than ever before, as it offers engaging experiences!
-This is especially the case in the music industry, with VR transforming the way we engage with music videos, live music and music education.
+This is especially the case in the music industry, with this technology transforming the way we engage with music videos, live music and music education.
 These are the three topics that we will delve into below.

 VR has become a popular medium for artists to connect with fans.
 After YouTube and Facebook launched their 360° video-posting platform in 2015, people have started creating more immersive video content, especially musicians, who began posting 360° music videos.
 A very cool example is Gorillaz VR music video for Saturnz Barz, which broke a Youtube and VR video record, racking up over 3 million views in just 48 hours!
 The animated video features the band rapping and singing surrounded by 360° eye-catching imagery.
 You’re additionally transported into trippy sceneries, such as space.